daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA/us010/01.requirements-engineering/Readme.md

-# US006 - Create a Task
+# US010 - Managment of Pieces of Equipments

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As a GSM, I want to know which piece(s) of equipment is/are used in each day so that I can understand the users’ preferences.

 ### 1.2.
 Customer Specifications and Clarifications